mannyray/ImageTagger/README.md

 #### Backend

 Code located in `tag_store`.
-The various routes are handled in `tag_store/tag.py` with first half for tagging/storing operations and second half for searching operations. `tag_store/store.py` contains logic for loading up and storing data and is a wrapper (perhaps can be replaced by a database). `tag_store/search.py` contains logic to assist in searching logic.
+The various routes are handled in `tag_store/tag.py` with first half for tagging/storing operations and second half for searching operations. `tag_store/store.py` contains logic for loading up and storing data and is a wrapper (perhaps can be replaced by a database). `tag_store/search.py` contains logic to assist in searching.